cescosgames/blogging-platform-api/README.md

 <br>
 - learn about GET POST PUT PATCH and DELETE
 GET gets a resource, POST creates a resource, PUT updates a resource, DELETE deletes a resource, and PATCH (although I haven't used it) is like PUT but doesn't replace the entire resource, just part of it.
-I'm realizing now that in my project however, I made PUT behave more like PATCH which goes against RESTFUL API structure.
+In this project however, I made PUT behave more like PATCH which goes against RESTFUL API structure.
 <br>
 - learn about status codes and error handling in APIs Only used a few standard status codes of note like 200 (OK) 201 (created) 204 (no content) 400 (client error) 404 (not found) and 500 (internal server error).
 There are lots